 Pete and Jonathan Shepley

 The PSE story begins in 1970, when Pete Shepley (then a product engineer for Magnavox Corporation) decided to take his love of archery from a hobby to a full time profession.
-While this caused him to be the target of some good-natured mockery from his peers at Magnavox, Pete knew that he could advance the archery technology of the time into something new, something different, something better.
+With the support from his peers at work and in the archery industry, Pete knew that he could advance the archery technology of the time into something new, something different, something better.

-After his ideas were met with skepticism by the archery companies of the time, Pete decided to take the only option he had left…build his own bows.
-The company he founded, Precision Shooting Equipment (PSE) is now the largest privately-owned archery equipment manufacturer in the United States.
+The company Pete founded, Precision Shooting Equipment (PSE), is now the largest privately-owned archery equipment manufacturer in the United States.